Wednesday, December 21, 2005

 Thursday, November 17, 2005

-New York Doll & Be Here to Love Me
+New Music Documentaries: New York Doll and Townes Van Zandt Profile Be Here to Love Me

-First up is New York Doll, which plays at the Northwest Film Forum from 11/18-12/1 (no show on 11/24).
+First up is New York Doll, which plays at the Northwest Film Forum from Nov 18 - Dec 1 (no show on Nov 24).
 I haven't seen it yet, but it arrives with good buzz from the festival circuit and the local response so far has been quite enthusiastic.
 A friend who attended last week's press screening found it "quite touching."
 According to the latest NWFF newsletter, "Director Greg Whitely and producers Seth Gordon and Ed Cunningham will all be here for the Seattle premiere of their Park City favorite, about the depressed, suicidal former rock star Arthur "Killer" Kane (of the influential New York Dolls) who found his own humble salvation in...the Mormon Church."
-They'll be at the 7 and 9pm screenings on Fri., 11/18.
+They'll be at the 7 and 9pm screenings on Fri., Nov 18.

-I also wanted to spread the word about Margaret Brown's fine solo documentary debut, Be Here to Love Me: A Film About Townes Van Zandt (following an unreleased doc made with her father Milton, who penned the title track to Clint Eastwood's Every Which Way But Loose, about singing cowboys).
-It plays at the NWFF from 12/2-14.
-For my money, it was one of the best music docs at this year's SIFF--if not the best.
-Highly recommended, even if you don't know much about the late Texas singer/songwriter.
-Features appearances from Joe Eli, Kris Kristofferson, Steve Earle, Guy Clark, and many others.
+For my money, it was one of the best music documentaries at SIFF '05--if not the best.
+Highly recommended, even if you don't know much about the Texas singer/songwriter.
+Features appearances from Joe Eli, Kris Kristofferson, Steve Earle, Guy Clark, and many more.
 And guns.
 And booze.
 And more guns.
 And more booze.
 A friend (yep, the same guy) who caught this week's press screening described it as "Sad sad sad."
 He's right...but don't let that scare you away!
 It may be sad, but it's enlightening, too.

 Sunday, October 23, 2005

 Speaking of giving films a chance, I'd like to note that there is another Truman Capote film in the works, Have You Heard [or possibly, Every Word Is True].
 Given the success of Capote and the rave reviews Philip Seymour Hoffman has gotten, one can only hope this other Capote film gets a fair shake at distribution.
-Although it doesn't have nearly as well known an actor playing the lead role, it's got some heavy starpower of its own with performances by Sandra Bullock, Daniel 007 Craig, Gwyneth Paltrow, Sigourney Weaver, Jeff Daniels, Isabella Rossellini and Hope Davis.
+Although it doesn't have nearly as well known an actor playing the lead role [Toby Jones -ed.], it's got some heavy star power of its own with performances by Sandra Bullock, Daniel 007 Craig, Gwyneth Paltrow, Sigourney Weaver, Jeff Daniels, Isabella Rossellini and Hope Davis.
 I have no idea if Have You Heard will be a better, worse or as good a film as the current release, but I look forward to seeing it, if and when it comes to Seattle.

 Tony Scott's Richard Kelly-Written Domino: One Fucking Entertaining Movie